 The river guide & signage is made possible by:

 - Iowa DNR Water Trails Program

 - Northeast Iowa RC&D

 - Clayton County Conservation Board

 What is a “Water Trail”?

 Iowa’s Water trails enhance recreational experiences for all water recreation enthusiasts, including but certainly not limited to canoeists and kayakers.
 A water trail is defined as an on-water point-to-point travel system with multiple access points, and a recommended route connecting the points.
 On a river or stream, this may allow for downstream travel.
 On a lake, a water trail might hug a shoreline and include openwater crossings at strategic points.
-Find maps for other water trails on the Iowa DNR’s River Programs website.
+Find digital maps for other water trails on the Iowa DNR’s River Programs website.

-- Clayton County Parks
+- Clayton County Conservation

 - Fayette County Parks

 - Big Spring Trout Hatchery